site24x7/plugins/linux_security_updates/bulk_deployment/ansible/site24x7_linux_security_updates_plugin_playbook/readme.md

-# Site24x7 Check Updates Plugin Playbook
+# Site24x7 Linux Security Updates Plugin Playbook

 ### An Ansible playbook to install the Site24x7 Check Updates plugin on all your Linux servers to monitor the number of pending security updates.